 A small park between the two churches, with a rather good statue dedicated to the glory of all the heroes 'in all the wars'.
 At this point, we're roughly in the centre of the roughly quadrilateral historic medieval walled town, roughly 400m along its longest measurement, 250m through its shortest diameter.

-Albenga is an attractive little city of about 25,000 citizens on the Mediterranean Sea that also runs up the northern bank of the river Centa nearly 5km towards the Ligurian mountains, in fact, to the interchange of the coastal Autostrada A10 (European E80), called the AutoFiori, 'highway of flowers', opened in 1971, which runs all down the Ligurian coast 30km from Savona and on some 60km to Ventimiglia by the border with France, not far from Monaco and Nice.
+Albenga is an attractive little city of about 25,000 citizens on the Mediterranean Sea that also runs up the northern bank of the river Centa nearly 5km towards the Ligurian mountains, in fact, to the interchange of the coastal Autostrada A10 (European E80), called the AutoFiori, 'highway of flowers', opened in 1971 -- it runs all down the Ligurian coast 30km from Savona and on some 60km to Ventimiglia by the border with France, not far from Monaco and Nice.
 The locals are said to be referred to as, errm, the Ingauni or Albenganesi.

 Farther along past the Duomo towards the far or SW end of the historic old town at the Piazza del Popolo.
 The city is also known for, among other tourist opportunities (like the remains of a Roman amphitheatre), its 4km of good beaches and a 3km seaside promenade.
-The local cuisine is prized (though some of its favorites, like focaccia and farinate, are not to my taste).
+The local cuisine is prized (though some of its favorites, like focaccia and farinata, are not to my taste).

 We're passing the Chiesa di Santa Maria in Fontibus now, closed of course.
 The 'fontibus' may refer to miraculous springs or fountains over which the basilica was built by Benedictine monks, first mentioned in 1098, though no signs of them have been found.
 There was reconstruction in the early 17th century and then again in the early 20th.
 We're not going to get into this one, we lament.
 Priorities!